Click for Our treks

 Leaving Marpha

 Carry water for the day from Marpha.
-From the mani wall at the centre of Marpha take the stairs heading west for the relentless and brutal climb.
+From the mani wall at the centre of Marpha (now clearly labelled) take the stairs heading west for the relentless and brutal climb.
 Several hours up the goat tracks divide, almost unseen, into 3 trails, each of which round the ridge to the south then rejoin.
 Perhaps around lunch time you pass two sets of roofed goths (summer houses).
-From October onwards there is no water near here.
+Water is tucked slightly off the main trail on a minor trail just below the first set of goths.

 Above, spreading south is Yak Kharka with its numerous trails and many roofless shelters, only a couple of which are near the small year-round water supply.
 These are several hours from the roofed summer houses, and roughly in the middle of the vast hillside.
 After camping here stock up with water since tomorrow there may not be any more until near Kalapani.